 ‘If the kids are united,

-they can never be divided…’
+they will never be divided…’

 He totally gets it.
-I promise to take him to Newbury Comix to show him all the new English music.
+I promise to take him to Newbury Comix to show him all the new English bands.
 Jack is in a total pout now.
 I ignore him, with my new best friend, David.
 I retell my exploits at the beach, in the surf and at the punk party.
 David is more interested in the Weirdos than the English bands.